Lauuaguiar/Lauuaguiar/README.md

 ---

 ### Professional Profile
 Senior **Data Science and Engineering** student at the University of Las Palmas de Gran Canaria (ULPGC).
-I am focused on extracting actionable insights from complex datasets and developing efficient algorithmic solutions.
+I specialize in **Data Wrangling, Exploratory Data Analysis (EDA), and Data Visualization**, with a strong interest in transforming raw data into strategic assets.
+My goal is to bridge the gap between complex datasets and clear, actionable business insights.

 In 2023-2024, I completed an **Erasmus+ program in Warsaw, Poland**.
-This international experience significantly enhanced my adaptability in multicultural environments and consolidated my professional English proficiency within technical and academic contexts.
+This experience significantly enhanced my problem-solving skills in multicultural environments and consolidated my technical English proficiency.

 ---